 The MindUP lessons themselves can be worked smoothly into a daily routine and require minimal preparation on your part; suggested follow-up activities link each lesson to content-area learning.
 You'll likely find yourself adopting the MindUP techniques and strategies across subject areas.
-MindUP may well become a way of life for you and your students!
+MindUP may well become a way of life for you and the children in your class!